Session Details

 Tapping the Potential of Existing Building Portfolios to Lead Decarbonization

-Carbon one of the most important words in the world of sustainability.
+Carbon is one of the most important words in the world of sustainability.
 Take a typical building with a 60-year lifespan, the operational carbon of the building is a large contributor to carbon emissions.
-Where as, in a high-performance building, the embodied carbon is a larger portion of the overall percent of emissions.
-At present, emissions cuts of approximately 7.5% every year in intensity.
-It makes sense to cut emissions today, rather than in twenty years’ time.
-By 2040, two-thirds of the building stock will be existing this offers an enormous opportunity to optimize these buildings for performance starting with the envelope.
+Where as, in a high-performance building, the operational carbon is a very small component, and the embodied carbon is a larger portion of the overall percentage of emissions.
+With the global response to emissions and sustainability, emissions cuts of about 7.5% every year are continuing.
+By 2040, two-thirds of the building stock will be existing, this offers an enormous opportunity to optimize these buildings for performance starting with the envelope.
 There’s a belief: The most sustainable building is the one that is already existing.
 Architects and contractors interested in decarbonization should join this session!

 Learning Objectives: